profadityasaxena/Frontend_Layout_Methods/README.md

 ## Description
 This project focuses on various methods for laying out a web page using HTML and CSS.
 It explores different techniques and frameworks to create responsive and visually appealing web designs.
 We will use the following free template and try to build it using different methods: [Tyche by ColorLib](https://colorlibhub.com/tyche/).

+### NOTE: No JavaScript will be used in this project.
+The project deals with developing static layouts.

 ## Important Layout Methods
 1. **Flexbox**
 2. **Grid Layout**